 Federal government civilian employees, military officers, non-federal government employees (state and local government), and private sector employees working in a field relevant to the CIC curriculum and approved by the Joint Staff.

-Federal civil service pay grade of GS-13 or equivalent/military officer rank of O-4 or above.
+A Federal civil service pay grade of GS-13 or equivalent/military officer rank of O-4 or above.
 Non-federal employees, to include state and local government, must be of an equivalent grade.
-Private sector employees must be of an equivalent grade and work in a field relevant to IRMC.
+Private sector employees must be of an equivalent grade and work in a field relevant to the CIC curriculum.

 International students (non-U.S. citizens) must apply through the appropriate Security Assistance Training Field Activity (SATFA) country program manager.

-Military Reserves or National Guard: Members in the Military Reserves or National Guard who do not meet the above employment criteria (e.g., government affiliation) may apply for admission based on their full-time Military Reserve or National Guard status.
+Members in the Military Reserves or National Guard who do not meet the above employment criteria (e.g., government affiliation) may apply for admission based on their full-time Military Reserve or National Guard status.
 Education and grade/rank minimum requirements apply regardless of employer.
-Contact the NDU CIC Office of Student Services for details and list of required documentation. (http://cic.ndu.edu/Students/Admissions/FeesandPaymentInstructions.aspx)<http://cic.ndu.edu/Students/Admissions/FeesandPaymentInstructions.aspx>
+Contact the NDU CIC Office of Student Services for further details.

-- Letters of Recommendation Recommendations should be completed on either the recommendation form provided on the NDU CIC website, or on organizational letterhead.
-All recommendations, regardless of format, must address the questions asked on the form.
+Recommendations should be completed on either the recommendation form provided on the Forms page of the NDU CIC website, or on organizational letterhead and must be signed.
+All recommendations, regardless of format, must address the questions asked on the recommendation form.
 At least one recommendation must come from a current or past supervisor.
 The second may come from another professional source.
 Both recommendations should be written by persons able to judge the applicant's ability to complete a challenging graduate level degree program.
-Letters of recommendations can be uploaded on the application site or mailed to the IRMC Office of Student Services.
+Letters of recommendations can be uploaded on the Tk20 application site or mailed to the CIC Office of Student Services (address below).

-- Official Transcript(s) Applicants must submit official transcripts from an accredited Bachelor's Degree granting institution and all graduate institutions where graduate work was earned or attempted (regardless of whether credit or degree was issued).
+Applicants must submit official transcripts from an accredited Bachelor's Degree granting institution and all graduate institutions where graduate work was earned or attempted (regardless of whether credit or degree was issued).
 The minimum grade point average (GPA) considered for admission is a 3.0 on a 4.0 scale for all previous undergraduate work.
 In cases where the undergraduate GPA is below a 3.0, a GPA of 3.3 in 6 or more graduate credit hours (from NDU CIC or other graduate courses) may be used to determine eligibility.
 Students admitted in this manner will be admitted in a provisional status.
-Transcripts must bear the official seal of the issuing institution, and be mailed to or hand delivered to the NDU CIC Office of Student Services (address below).
-Official electronic transcripts must be emailed directly from the institution to the NDU CIC Office of Student Services.
+Sealed transcripts must bear the official seal of the issuing institution, and be mailed to or hand delivered to the NDU CIC Office of Student Services (address below).
+Official electronic transcripts must be emailed directly from the institution to the NDU CIC Office of Student Services (CICOSS@ndu.edu).

 College of Information and Cyberspace